 How Do We Cultivate Love?

 To learn about love you’ve got to go out and get it.
 You cannot wait for love to find you.
 (It won’t.)
-You’ve got to define for yourself what love looks like, what it feels like, what it smells like, what it says when it wakes up in the morning.
+You’ve got to define for yourself what love looks like, what it feels like, what it smells like, and what it says when it wakes up in the morning.
 Love is an ongoing adventure between two people.
 If you think you’ve got the roadmap for what is ahead, think again.

 Love can also turn everything in your world upside down.